Terminal Station (Atlanta, Georgia)

 Terminal Station was the larger of two principal train stations in downtown Atlanta, Union Station being the other.
 Opening in 1905, Terminal Station served Southern Railway, Seaboard Air Line, Central of Georgia (including the Nancy Hanks to Savannah), and the Atlanta and West Point.
 The architect was P. Thornton Marye, whose firm also designed the Fox Theater and Capital City Club in downtown Atlanta, as well as the Birmingham Terminal Station.

 At the station's opening in 1905 the military band of the 16th Infantry Regiment played "Down in Dixie" according to a report that appeared in the Atlanta Journal.
 On May 21, 1910, a statue of Samuel Spencer, who had served as the first president of Southern Railway, was dedicated at the station, where it would remain until the station's closing.

-In its 20th century heyday, Terminal Station was used by such well-known trains of the time as the Crescent, Man o' War, Nancy Hanks, Ponce de Leon, and Silver Comet.
-A veritable rail-travel crossroads of the American south-east, it was a critical railroad link between the warm climate of Florida and the Gulf Coast, and the rather colder, more densely populated states of the north-east and mid-west.
+In its 20th century heyday, Terminal Station was used by such well-known trains of the time as the Crescent, Man o' War, Nancy Hanks, Royal Palm, Ponce de Leon, and Silver Comet.
+A rail-travel crossroads of the American south-east, it was a critical railroad link between the warm climate of Florida and the Gulf Coast, and the rather colder, more densely populated states of the north-east and mid-west.
 For many residents of the Northeast, Terminal Station was the gateway to the sunshine.
 The Atlanta Convention Bureau released a postcard in the 1920s that claimed that Terminal Station was served by 86 trains per day.

 The train shed that had originally been built alongside the head house was torn down in 1925.
 The Southern Railway built an office building next door to the station at 99 Spring Street that is still standing, although the Southern eventually moved their local offices to another building in Atlanta.
 On 17 May 1938 a five-story Terminal Hotel, that had been built across the street from Terminal Station, burned in a disaster that claimed 27 lives.